Updated: Oct 8

-Being able to recognize what you are feeling and why you are feeling it can be really difficult.
-Having the ability to stop and figure out what you need in a particular moment is something you only achieve through practice, being honest with yourself, and trial & error.
+Being able to recognize what you are feeling and why you are feeling it can be sometimes be a challenge.
+Having the ability to stop and figure out what you need in a particular moment is something that takes being honest with yourself, patience and trial & error.

-The only way to know what works best for you, is to try out various coping strategies.
-For example, when you find yourself stressed, try taking a walk, doing a quick breathing technique, or playing a game with a friend or family member.
-Keep track of what works and what doesn't!
+To find out what works best for you, is to try out various coping strategies.
+For example, when you find yourself stressed and have some 'weeds' popping up, try taking a walk, doing a quick breathing technique, or playing a game with a friend or family member.
+Keep track of what works to help you take your mind off your 'weeds' (your negative thoughts) and focus on your 'flowers' (your positive thoughts) but also take note of what doesn't help!

 What you'll need: